HOW TO JOIN THE RAF RESERVES

 WHEN YOU ORDER YOU WILL RECEIVE THE FOLLOWING FREE BONUSES:

-FOR A LIMITED PERIOD ONLY we are able to give you our RAF Interview DVD (worth £14.97) for free with this book.
+FOR A LIMITED PERIOD ONLY we are able to give you our RAF Interview video (worth £14.97) for free with this book.

 Within the ‘How To Join The Royal Air Force’ guide we have provided you with a FREE ‘How To Get RAF Fit’ information guide designed to help you get fit and pass the RAF pre-joining fitness test.

 This guide includes many useful tips, advice and exercises that have been designed to help pass the RAF fitness test with relative ease.
 Within the ‘How To Get RAF Fit’ guide are exercises for everyone and you don’t have to be a member of a gym to take part.